amitshekhariitbhu/android-interview-questions/README.md

 * **What does it means to say that a `String` is immutable?**
     - It means that once created, `String` object's `char[]` (its' containing value) is declared `final` and, therefore, it can not be changed during runtime.

-* **What is `String.intern()`?
-When and why should it be used?**
-    - `String.intern()` is used to mange memory in Java code.
-It is used when we have duplicates value in different strings.
-When you call the `String.intern()`, then if in the String pool that string is present then the `equals()` method will return true and it will return that string only.

 * **Can you list 8 primitive types in java?**
     - `byte`
     - `short`